adarsh3699/YoungMinds-Club/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Development Guidelines
+### Code Standards

--   Follow TypeScript best practices for frontend development
+-   **TypeScript** for type safety in frontend
--   Use ESLint configuration for consistent code style
+-   **ESLint** configuration for consistent code style
--   Write meaningful commit messages
+-   **Meaningful Commit Messages** following conventional commits
+-   **Component Documentation** with JSDoc comments
+-   **Test Coverage** for new features

+### Pull Request Guidelines

+-   Include detailed description of changes
--   Add proper type annotations for new components and functions
+-   Add screenshots for UI changes
+-   Ensure all tests pass
+-   Update documentation as needed
+-   Request review from maintainers

 ## 📄 License